Belimbla Park, New South Wales

 The residents of the estate often have vegetable gardens or small orchards, horses and ponies or other hobby farms.

 The estate is the result of a subdivision of an apple orchard, with blocks often between 2-10 acres in size.

-On the 26th of October, 2024, Belimbla Park was the place which, overhead 2 aircraft collided mid-air, killing all 3 occupants of both planes.
+On the 26th of October 2024, Belimbla Park was the place where overhead 2 aircraft collided mid-air, killing all 3 occupants of both planes.